Luffa Cylindrica - What is it and Where Does it Come From?

 Luffa cylindrica or cylindrical seed oil comes from the seeds found within the fibrous part of the luffa gourd’s fruit.
 The seeds are pressed to produce the oil.
 The oil from the seed is considered an excellent lubricant, and externally used for shingles and boils, leprosy and skin diseases.
 The kernel of the seed is an expectorant, and used in dysentery.

-In cosmetics, luffa cylindrical seed oil is used for its antifungal, anti-inflammatory and anti-tumor properties.
+In cosmetics, this cylindrical seed oil is used for its antifungal, anti-inflammatory and anti-tumor properties.
 Because it prevents synthesis of certain proteins, it is also considered toxic to skin cancer cells.
 It is high in the essential amino acid, arginine.
 The seeds have laxative properties, when eaten, due to their high oil content.
 The kernels provide essential, valuable and useful minerals needed for good body development.
 Over half of the seed is oil.

-The luffa cylindrical seed oil has been used in sunscreens, sunless tanning products, anti-aging products, facial moisturizers and treatments, body oils and facial cleansers.
+This special cylindrical seed oil has been used in sunscreens, sunless tanning products, anti-aging products, facial moisturizers and treatments, body oils and facial cleansers.
 It is used in mineral based make up because of the healing powers of its anti-fungal and inflammatory traits.
 Its high toxicity to skin cancer cells is why it is used in sunscreen products.

 The high content of arginine, which is an essential amino acid that plays an important role in cell division and healing of wounds, provides healthy cell benefits when used in facial makeup.